bankh/DocumentLabeler/readMe.md

 ${@:6} - Additional arguments passed to the training script, such as script name and other parameters.
 ```

-The training configuration is depicted in `./models/pick/config.json` and running the training script will be subject to the type of the hardware you have (e.g., number of GPU, vRAM, etc.).
-You can check section `3-Some Experiments with DocumentLabeler and CatalogBank` from the paper.
+The training configuration is depicted in `./models/pick/config.json`, and running the training script will depend on the type of hardware you have (e.g., the number of GPUs, vRAM, etc.).
+You can check the paper's section `3-Some Experiments with DocumentLabeler and CatalogBank`.

 #### Keyboard Shortcuts of DocumentLabeler
 | Shortcut Keys               | Description                                        |